top of page

 Educator Pre-match

-If you are already caring for children unofficially, sign up with us and we can help you get paid for what you're already doing.
+If you are already caring for tamariki unofficially, sign up with us and we can help you get paid for what you're already doing.

 Recent Reviews

-I’d recommend ASPIRE Learning because my children love it and I enjoy it too!
-They get more one on one time which is important to me and my children all get to be together.
+I'd recommend ASPIRE Learning because my tamariki love it and enjoy it too!
+They get more one on one time which is important to me and my tamariki all get to be together.

-Transitions into the service are carefully considered by service leaders to ensure children’s languages and cultures are nurtured and celebrated.
-Retention of home languages is recognised as important for children’s wellbeing.
-Children benefit from the small group sizes which enable individual care.
+Transitions into the service are carefully considered by service leaders to ensure tamariki's languages and cultures are nurtured and celebrated.
+Retention of home languages is recognised as important for tamariki's wellbeing.
+Tamariki benefit from the small group sizes which enable individual care.

 Education Review Office